ltdrdata/ComfyUI-Manager/docs/en/cm-cli.md

 * Detailed Operations
     * `install`: Installs the specified custom nodes.
+    * `reinstall`: Removes and then reinstalls the specified custom nodes.
     * `uninstall`: Uninstalls the specified custom nodes.
     * `update`: Updates the specified custom nodes.
     * `disable`: Disables the specified custom nodes.